ShenglongZhou/NM01/NM01/readme.txt

 [2] run demonXXXX.m to solve different problemsa

 This source code contains the algorithm described in:
-Shenglong Zhou, Lili Pan, Naihua Xiu, Houduo Qi, 2021 Quadratic convergence of smoothing Newton's method for 0/1 loss optimization
+Shenglong Zhou, Lili Pan, Naihua Xiu, Houduo Qi, SIAM Journal on Optimization,2021 Quadratic convergence of smoothing Newton's method for 0/1 loss optimization

 Send your comments and suggestions to <<< slzhou2021@163.com >>>